aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README_SOLUTIONS.md

 cd solutions/swb-reference
 STAGE=dev rushx run-postDeployment
 # This completes post deployment setup

 ```

 ## Optional: Initial setup for base resources
 This section creates base Service Workbench resources required to provision workspaces in your onboarded hosting account.
 It is recommended to use the same Cloud9 instance from the previous step.

-The following Service Workbench-specific resources will be created in the database:
-- Hosting Account
-- Cost Center
-- Project
-- Environment Type Config

-A few notes:
-- Enter your desired password and hosting account output ARNs as requested in the initial section of this script.
+Copy the code snippet below and enter your desired password and hosting account output ARNs.
+Execute this snippet it in your workspace terminal.
-- This code snippet will assign your IT admin user to your new hosting account's project admin role as well (for easier setup).

 ```shell
 # Enter your desired password for the root email